 Life transitions require us to step outside of our comfort zone, manage ourselves and our environment in new ways.

 Life transitions can include: marriage, becoming a parent, changing careers, retirement, divorce, deaths, moves, illness, and aging to name a few.

 Some transitions happen gradually while others may seem to come unexpectedly.

-come unexpectedly.
-We can respond to transitions by experiencing anxiety, becoming depressed, angry, or abusing substances.
-Or we can respond to
+We can respond to transitions by experiencing anxiety, becoming depressed, feeling angry or by abusing substances.